Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 3: Appoint a Registered Agent

-One requirement to have an LLC in Washington is to appoint a Washington registered agent.
-The registered agent is a party that is physically located in the state of Washington that will receive important notices and service of process (which means to accept papers that start a lawsuit) on behalf of the LLC.
+One requirement for having an LLC in Washington is to appoint a Washington registered agent.
+The registered agent is a party physically located in the state of Washington who will receive important notices and service of process (which means accepting papers that start a lawsuit) on behalf of the LLC.

 Provided the LLC member lives in the state of Washington and is generally available during business hours, they may act as the registered agent.
 Additionally, any adult resident of the state, attorney or accountant in the state, or a Commercial Registered Agent Service can also act as the LLC’s Agent.